-In Europe, economic growth found firmer footing compared with the previous year, with the aggregated gross domestic product of the EU-28 rising by 1.9%.
+In Europe, economic growth found firmer footing compared with the previous year, with the aggregated gross domestic product of the EU-28 rising by 1.9 %.
 The solid consumer demand was the main factor behind this development, while the willingness of companies to invest suffered from the slowing global economy.
 The various developments at the country level were also noteworthy.
-While GDP growth in the large economies of Germany (+1.7%) and France (+1.1%) was below the EU average, some countries, such as Ireland (+6.9%) grew comparatively strongly.
+While GDP growth in the large economies of Germany (+1.7 %) and France (+1.1 %) was below the EU average, some countries, such as Ireland (+6.9 %) grew comparatively strongly.
 For 2016, economists expect the level of growth in Europe to remain unchanged due to difficult international conditions.
 However, the situation on the labor market may improve further.
-After unemployment in the EU-28 fell below the 10% mark already in 2015, it hit the lowest value in seven years with 8.9% at the start of 2016.
+After unemployment in the EU-28 fell below the 10 % mark already in 2015, it hit the lowest value in seven years with 8.9 % at the start of 2016.

+In the eurozone, economic growth remained lower than in the EU-28 despite a continuation of the expansive monetary policy.
 Economic developments in the euro region were unable to keep up with the overall EU during 2015.
 Compared with 2014, the economic growth in the currency union amounted to 1.6%.
-However, the predicted start of a deflation phase was not observed in the majority of euro countries, although the target of an inflation rate just under 2 % was not achieved.
+However, the predicted start of a deflation phase was not observed in the majority of euro countries, although the target of an inflation rate just under 2% was not achieved.
 The European Central Bank (ECB) therefore broadened its expansive monetary policy in the reporting year and extended the program for the purchase of government bonds and other securities until at least the end of March 2017.
 In addition, the prime rate was lowered to 0% for the first time in history at the start of 2016 in order to further stimulate the real economy.